jg-rp/ruby-liquid2/README.md

 `self.parse: (String source, ?globals: Hash[String, untyped]?) -> Template`

 Parse or "compile" Liquid template _source_ using the default Liquid environment.
-The resulting `Liquid2::Template` instance has a `render(data)` methods, which can be called multiple times with different data.
+The resulting `Liquid2::Template` instance has a `render(data)` method, which can be called multiple times with different data.

 ```ruby
 require "liquid2"